0ctobyte/goodboy/README.md

 ## Status

 Currently the CPU core passes all of blargg's CPU instruction tests.
-It can play Tetris, Dr. Mario, Kirby's Dream Land, Kirby's Pinball Land, and Pokemon Red.
+It can play Tetris, Dr. Mario, Kirby's Dream Land, Kirby's Pinball Land, Pokemon Red, Super Mario Land, Pokemon Gold, The Legend of Zelda - Link's Awakening, Donkey Kong  & Warioland II.
 But those are the only games I've tried so it can likely play other games.
-Memory bank controller support is WIP; Currently MBC1, MBC2 & MBC3 seem to work.
+Currently MBC1, MBC2, MBC3 & MBC5 ROMS seem to work.
-There is a pretty coold debugger mode; more details below.
+There is a pretty cool debugger mode; more details below.

 ## Build